Planning to go on your first flight? Then read this helpful list of tips for first time flyers just for you.

 2. Pack Well

-Decide if you are going to ‘check a bag’ or two, or take a small suitcase that will fit in the overhead carry-on compartments.
+Decide if you are going to ‘check a bag’ or two, or take a small suitcase or carry on bag that will fit in the overhead carry-on compartments or you’ll be leaving in the check in counter.
 If you choose to travel light and use a small carry-on suitcase, you can also carry a purse or small laptop bag as well.
 It’s a way to make your time at the airports faster, but it also limits you on what you can bring.

-Per TSA regulations if you’re flying within the USA, your carry-on luggage cannot have any containers larger than 3 ounces carrying liquids such as hair spray, toothpaste, etc.
+Per TSA regulations if you’re flying within the USA, your carry-on luggage or checked bag cannot have any containers larger than 3 ounces carrying liquids such as hair spray, toothpaste, etc.

 If you’re going on a long flight, then be sure to leave room in a carry-on suitcase or backpack for great travel accessories for long flights.